unrealwork/axibase-collector/jobs/jmx.md

 ## Ignored MBean Attributes

-The following MBean attributes are ignored from Viewer and commands:
+The following MBean attributes are ignored from Viewer and the commands:

 * Attribute value cannot be obtained due to a processing error: <br>- `UnsupportedOperationException`<br>- `UnmarshalException`<br>- `ReflectionException`<br>- `RuntimeOperationsException`<br>- `InstanceNotFoundException`
 * Attribute value is NaN (Not a Number) for numeric attributes in case of a **series** command. <br>NaN can occur, for example, on division by zero.

-### Attribute Error Debugging

 To view attributes ignored due to processing errors, enable debugging for the **MBeansInfoExtractor** class: